CAPABILITY · SALES & LEAD-GEN

 How complex can pricing rule encoding actually get?

 More complex than most teams expect to fit, less complex than a full CPQ platform.
 The agent handles tiered pricing by customer segment or contract term, volume discount schedules with thresholds and step-downs, add-on and bundle logic, margin floors by product category, regional or currency adjustments, and conditional terms addenda that attach based on deal type.
-What it doesn't replace is a full configure-price-quote system for products with thousands of SKU combinations or manufacturing bill-of-materials dependencies — those have their own tooling category.
+What it won't replace is a full configure-price-quote system for products with thousands of SKU combinations or manufacturing bill-of-materials dependencies, which have their own tooling category.
 The practical ceiling is a deal structure where a senior salesperson currently carries the full ruleset in their head or in a spreadsheet.
 If a human can follow the logic from a pricing sheet and a customer record, the agent can encode and enforce it consistently.
-We map your actual rules in a discovery session before building, so there are no surprises about what fits and what doesn't.
+We map your actual rules in a discovery session before building, so nothing about what fits comes as a surprise.

 How does discount approval routing work when a deal requires an exception?

-You define the thresholds during the build — for example, deals up to ten percent off list price auto-approve; deals between ten and twenty percent route to the regional sales manager; anything above twenty percent requires VP sign-off.
-When the intake parameters produce a quote that hits an approval tier, the agent holds the quote, notifies the right approver by email or Slack with the deal summary and the requested discount, and waits for an explicit approve or reject before the quote sends.
-Approvers get a direct link to the deal record — no logging into a separate system.
+You define the thresholds during the build.
+For example: deals up to ten percent off list auto-approve, deals between ten and twenty percent route to the regional sales manager, anything above twenty percent needs VP sign-off.
+When the intake parameters produce a quote that hits an approval tier, the agent holds it, notifies the right approver by email or team chat with the deal summary and the requested discount, and waits for an explicit approve or reject before the quote sends.
+Approvers get a direct link to the deal record, no logging into a separate system.
 If the approver rejects, the agent can route back to the rep with a counter-suggested price or let the rep revise and resubmit.
-Approval decisions log against the quote record so there's an audit trail for finance and leadership.
-The thresholds, approver assignments, and routing logic are configurable and don't require a developer to update once the build is live.
+Every approval decision logs against the quote record for a clean audit trail.
+The thresholds, approver assignments, and routing logic are all configurable and don't need a developer to update once the build is live.

 Does the system track quote versions when a deal goes through multiple rounds?

 Yes.
-Every time a quote is revised — whether the rep adjusts scope, the customer requests a different term, or an approver requires a price change — the agent generates a new version and archives the prior one.
+Every time a quote is revised, whether the rep adjusts scope, the customer asks for a different term, or an approver requires a price change, the agent generates a new version and archives the prior one.
 The quote record shows the full version history: who requested the change, what changed, when it was sent, and which version the customer ultimately signed.
 This matters for two reasons.
-First, it closes a common audit gap where finance can't reconcile a signed contract against the original quote because the PDF was overwritten.
-Second, it gives sales managers visibility into deals that went through multiple revision cycles — a signal that either the intake didn't capture scope clearly enough or the pricing structure has a structural problem worth fixing.
-Version records persist in your CRM so the history travels with the deal, not locked in a separate quoting tool.
+First, it closes a common audit gap where finance can't reconcile a signed contract against the original quote because the PDF got overwritten.
+Second, it gives sales managers visibility into deals that churned through multiple revision cycles, which usually signals the intake didn't capture scope clearly enough or the pricing structure has a real problem worth fixing.
+Version records persist in your CRM, so the history travels with the deal instead of sitting locked in a separate quoting tool.

 What e-signature integrations does the Quote Builder support?